-Every year at about this time of year, people start to get tired, sick and in need of a holiday.
-This often manifests as a suppressed immune system, with many falling prey to common colds, flus and infections.
-For others, a delightful cold sore presents around the mouth.
+Cold sores generally manifest due to a suppressed immune system, with many people falling prey to them when they are sick and run down.
+Hormone imbalances can also trigger an outbreak (especially for those with oestrogen clearance issues), as can a change in weather or stress.
 Cold sore sufferers will attest that cold sore blisters are the worst.
 They’re painful, look terrible and leave many often too embarrassed to venture outside the house.
 Unfortunately once you have had a cold sore there is no way to remove the herpes simplex I virus (HSV-1) from your system.
-There is no cure.
+There is currently no cure.
 And whilst using naturopathic principles to heal is always best, when it comes to effectively treating a cold sore outbreak the key lies in using both natural and conventional medicines.

 There are many things you can do to reduce the frequency and severity of cold sores, and even more things you can do to stop them from coming up altogether.
 This is how you do it.